The Mighty Aldar Headquarters in Al Raha Beach, Abu Dhabi

 - 2 dumbwaiters.

 The roof structure has also been built in an unconventional style.
-There is a lateral element which forms the structural backbone of the building.
+There is a lateral element that forms the structural backbone of the building.
 It creates a marvelous fusion between the roof and the façade and also maintains the monolithic structure of the building.

 This awe-inspiring structure is easily visible to the naked eye from long distances.
 Blame its length!
 The building is referred to as ‘The Coin’ for its dramatic yet eye-catching design.
 This penny-shaped structure is the first circular skyscraper in the world.
 This building has been developed by the well-renowned Aldar.
 Anyone can practically visit the lobby of the building.

 As it is a relatively new place, there is not much to see inside the building.
-However, if you love unique architecture, you will be happy to see the building from outside.
+However, if you love unique architecture, you will be happy to see the building from the outside.
 On the inside, there are a few scale models of Aldar which shall be quite interesting to the usual observer.
 The building also houses some interesting cafes which can be tried out.
-There is no public parking area, only a valet parking is available.
+There is no public parking area, only valet parking is available.
 However, it is suggested to keep the Aldar Headquarters low on your priority list.
 There is not much that shall fascinate you.
 You may visit other places of importance in Abu Dhabi and if you still have some time to spare, you can visit the Aldar Headquarters to enjoy its unique and structural architecture.